ivarho/hubitatappndevice/Device/tuyaDevices/Readme.md

 {'1': true/false, '2': true/false, '3': true/false, '5': 0}
 ```
 Endpoints 1-3 corresponds to top, middle and bottom touch buttons on the physical deice.
 Endpoint 5 is a master controller that turns all 1-3 enpoints on or off (true or false).
 In my implementation the parent device controls endpoint 5, i.e. all switches on or off.
 While each child device corresponds to a physical button.

+## tuya Generic WindowBlind Driver

+WARNING!
+Driver is untested and implemented as a reply to comments and input received from other home automation enthusiasts.
+So there is a lot of guesswork involved, and no guarantees that this will work!

+It seems like window blinds are popular tuya applications.
+I have added an experimental driver based on feedback from you guys.
+Test it and let me know if it works.